 Dr. Bardot has a BS and MS in mechanical engineering from Kansas State University, a PhD in mechanical engineering from the University of Washington, was an Innovation Fellow at the University of Minnesota Medical Devices Center, and spent two summers as a Faculty Fellow at NASA Marshal Space Flight Center.

-Stephanie Christopher, MA, Program Manager, CfQ & PCBR
+Stephanie Christopher, MA, Program Director, CfQ & PCBR

 Stephanie Christopher, MA, has a background in health communication, public health project management and communication education and training.
 Stephanie joined MDIC in 2013 and manages MDIC’s patient centered benefit-risk assessment, patient engagement and quality initiatives.
 Prior to joining MDIC, Stephanie worked for seven years with an academic public health team working on interventions to improve the quality of communication between physicians and parents of newborns with abnormal newborn screening results.
 In 2012-13, Stephanie went on leave from her academic position to do a special assignment for the Food and Drug Administration Center for Devices and Radiological Health (CDRH), updating and training staff on a new risk communication process.
 Stephanie has also served as an adjunct instructor at Marquette University, teaching introductory communication courses.